 There are many scholarship search resources online.
-Below is a list of some reputable services.
+Below is a list of several reputable, no-fee services.
 The best search services are free, so there is no need to spend any money to use a search service.
 We suggest that you try out several of these engines, and then utilize the two or three that work best for you.

-This list shows individual scholarships that have contacted Thomas Aquinas College and asked to have their applications made available to students attending here.
+This next list shows individual scholarships offered by businesses and philanthropic organizations.
 These scholarships are not offered or maintained by the College.
 Please contact the scholarship organization with any questions about the application process, award, or website.